digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

   For instance, if ``c`` is a contract of type ``T`` and ``T`` implements the interface ``I``, then ``toInterface c`` evaluates to the pair ``(c, T)``.

+  Note that the type of interface values is opaque: while it is useful to conceptualize interface values as pairs for defining the runtime semantics of the language, their actual implementation may vary and is not exposed to the user.

 Let us assume an interface value ``iv`` = ``(c, T)``.
 Then ``fromInterface @U iv`` evaluates as follow.
   * If ``U`` upgrades ``T``, then it evaluates to ``Some c'`` where ``c'`` is the